TunnRL/TunnRL_TBM_maintenance/README.md

    conda activate rl_cutter
    ```

+## Sqlite for Optuna optimization of parameters in parallell

-**NOTE**: To use hyperparameter functionality you need to have the database engine
+To use hyperparameter functionality you need to have the database engine
 `SQlite` installed.
 This is by default installed in Linux, but not in Windows.

+Sqlite make it possible to have one common study-file for optimization that a number of terminal-sessions (utilizing all the cores on a computer) or computers can access at the same time.
+This makes it possible to run optimization of hyperparameters in parallell, greatly speeding up the process, which in reinforcement learning is computationally demanding.

+Simply kick off a number of similar runs with the same study-name and all processes will update the same study-db.

 ## Principles for training an RL-agent